sarahverbelen/dev4werkstuk/README.md

 * Next, I planned the flow of the site: what functions I was going to use where etc.
 * After that, I started implementing the functions I had planned.
 I started with the getAllShows() function; then I did the displayResults() function, where I also started using bootstrap.
 * I figured out there was a problem with linking the script using the server that was already set up, so I set up my own Express server to fix this.
+* Then I implemented the getFilters() and applyFilters() functions.
+I also added another function into my plan, the showGenreResults() function, which I also implemented.
+* After that I had a few minor bugs to fix.
+* I tested my application by writing a few tests and figured out some more bugs from this.
+* To finish up, I went through the entire code and tried to make all of the code more functional & pure.

 ## Functional analysis
 * When you first see the site, all of the shows are displayed